Skip to main content

 Russian

-At the same time, our students develop a range of other skills that are highly valued by employers: communication, critical thinking, team-working, adaptability to a different culture, and so on.
+1924_Poster_by_Alexander_Rodchenko,_showing_Lilya_Brik_saying_in_Russian_BooksOur students develop a range of skills, in addition to the language, that are highly valued by employers, including communication, critical thinking, team-working and adaptability to a different culture.

-• You will reach a high level of spoken and written competence in the language, which will in many ways enrich your life.
+• Gives you a high level of spoken and written competence in the language

-• You will learn to think deeply about a culture that is quite different, which is interesting, enjoyable and sometimes surprising!
+• Enhances your capacity to think deeply about cultures that are very different – this is interesting, enjoyable and sometimes surprising!

-• You will have the opportunity to spend a summer or year abroad, which, as well as developing your knowledge of Russian, will give you interpersonal skills and demonstrate your adaptability and flexibility.
+• Provides you with the opportunity to spend a semester or year abroad, in a country where Russian is widely spoken (Kazakhstan, Latvia and Estonia), which, as well as developing your knowledge of Russian, will give you interpersonal skills and demonstrate your adaptability and flexibility.

-• You will paradoxically learn to understand yourself and your own native tongue better by studying the structure of a different language and culture.
+• Helps you, paradoxically, to understand yourself and your native language better through studying the structure of a different language and culture.

-Graduates of Russian have worked for Amnesty International, Ernst and Young, the British Council, Exeter University, etc. Among them are an immigration lawyer, a fiction writer, and a BBC journalist.
-Entry to some professions requires a short period of specialised postgraduate training.
+Graduates of Russian at QMUL have worked for Amnesty International, Ernst and Young, the British Council, secondary and higher education, the Civil Service etc. Among them are an immigration lawyer, a fiction writer, and a BBC journalist.

 Find out how you can study Russian as part of our new BA in Modern Languages.